djkeu/snooker_scores/README.md

 ## ToDo Section
+- ToDo: red ball sunk
+if a red ball gets potted accidentally it will not return to the table.
+It effects the available points and the potential scores

 - ToDo: Real life tests with videos of snooker games (13 / 100)
     12. Trump vs Bingham 1 | 58 - 72
     13. Trump vs Bingham 2 | 0 - 108